Free Posting on REVS Job Bank

-- If you have an account, log in to Symplicity, and select ‘Employer’
+- If you have an account, log in to REVS.

-- Choose ‘Post a Job or Scholarship’ from the toolbar at the top of the screen.
+- Choose ‘Post a Job’ from the options in the center of the screen.

 Reminder: Your username is your complete email address.
 If you have forgotten your password or have never received one, select ‘Forgot My Password’ tab and it will be e-mailed to you.

-If you do not wish to create a Symplicity account:
+If you do not wish to create a REVS account:

 You may complete the job posting form and return it by email to Courtney Key at firstname.lastname@example.org or by fax to 817-212-4059.
-We will then post the position for you on Symplicity.
-However, you will not be able to view your posting unless you have a Symplicity account.
+We will then post the position for you on REVS.
+However, you will not be able to view or manage your posting unless you have a REVS account.